POSYDON-code/POSYDON/posydon/unit_tests/README.md

 ##### Check functions

-Function in the module need checks according to their functionality.
+Functions in the module need checks according to their functionality.
 This should coincide with the doc-string of each function. *I suggest to have one class with all the function tests and a test function for each function in the module, which gets tested.* If the functions need variables, you may [use fixtures](#using-fixtures).

 Functions may include prints statements.
 To capture outputs to `stdout` and `stderr` pytest has global defined fixtures `capsys` (and `capsysbinary` for bytes data instead of usual text; addtionally, there are `capfd` and `capfdbinary` to capture the file descriptors `1` and `2`).